Skip to main content

 Buckwheat cover crop Feb 15 Plant Out Mar 17 – Apr 1

-Bull's Blood Beets root_vegetable Feb 8 Feb 15 Transplant Apr 6 – Apr 11
+Bull's Blood Beets root vegetable Feb 8 Feb 15 Transplant Apr 6 – Apr 11

 Burgess Buttercup Winter Squash squash Feb 15 Feb 22 Transplant May 23